Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     recursive; only one level of dependencies is resolved.

   * `doctor`:
-    Audits your system for potential problems.
+    Checks your system for potential problems.

   * `cat` <formula>:
     Displays the source to <formula>.